digitalscientists/activitytrack/README.md

 Note that the records will persisted suing a batch process.
 The batch is written to ES when 50 records are collected to improve write performance.

-Te "/complement_note" end point updates an existing record insted of creating a new one.
+Te "/complement_note" end point updates an existing record instead of creating a new one.

 This request should also should be supplied with query param.
 This parameter should follow a single level key-value structure.